moj-analytical-services/rpackage_training/README.md

     x <- pkgname::file/function_name(dataset_name)

 **Exercise 12:** Set up some automated quality assurance checks in a new R script on your input data "crimes_raw_data".
 These should check that the data.frame contains no missing values, that it has the right number of columns, and that these columns have the correct names.
-To do this, copy rows 1-77 and 174 of [this quality assurance R script](https://github.com/ukgovdatascience/eesectors/blob/master/R/year_sector_data.R), amend the contents suitably and run the checks.
-Remember to run devtools::document() to update the production of documentation and also devtools::load_all() to see the effect of changes made to your package.
+To do this, copy rows 38-77 and 174 of [this quality assurance R script](https://github.com/ukgovdatascience/eesectors/blob/master/R/year_sector_data.R), amend the contents suitably and run the checks.
+Remember to run devtools::load_all() to see the effect of changes made to your package.
 Lastly, commit all your changes to git and then push them to github.com.

 ## 13. Developing functions